England | Scotland | Wales | Northern Ireland | Ireland

 MB BCh BAO MRCGP DRCOG DGM DMh DCH (1995)

-The Practice has been extremely fortunate to have been allocated a Trainee Advanced Nurse Practitioner (ANP) by our local GP Federation.
-Over the next two years our ANP Mrs Jenni Moore will be completing her Masters Degree in Advanced Nursing at Ulster University, Tynan Surgery and another local GP surgery.
+The Practice has been extremely fortunate to have been allocated an Advanced Nurse Practitioner (ANP) by our local GP Federation.

 Our ANP will be supporting the doctors by providing patient consultations and helping with home visiting.

 Our ANP is highly experienced in primary care and is able to help with most problems including infant and children’s health, women’s health issues, acute conditions such as infection, pain, headache, musculoskeletal problems, skin problems and long term conditions such as respiratory problems and Diabetes.

 Our ANP will be working very closely with the GP partners who will be available to give support and advice when needed.

 We have a Trainee Advanced Nurse Practitioner as part of our medical team in Tynan Surgery.
 She is able to assess, diagnose and treat patients with a range of acute and non acute and chronic medical conditions and will assist you with your medical needs.

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes and carries out cervical smears.

 Currently there is one part time Practice Nurse and 3 part time treatment room nurses that work in the practice.